Beautiful nature macro photography shots by various photographers.

 Light pillars form when a bright light (from the sun, the moon or man-made light sources) reflects off the surfaces of millions of falling ice crystals associated with thin, high-level clouds.
 The pillars, which are often mistaken for UFO sightings, are typically seen in polar regions and they might lengthen or brighten as you gaze at them.

 Photographer Jay Callaghan shot the beautiful photo below, on his back deck in 25 February at 1:45 am , as he was looking northeast toward Chemong Road in Peterborough, Ontario.

-Both a pilot and a photographer, Kacper Kowalski has managed to capture two lakes in northern Poland – one in Pomerania and the other in Kashubia – throughout the four seasons.
-As a result previously unseen natural environments, almost graphic pictures come into being.
-They show patterns, symmetries and asymmetries created by nature.
+Both a pilot and a photographer, Kacper Kowalski from Poland, has unique control over each shot.
+As a result he captures previously unseen natural environments.
+In this way unreal, almost graphic pictures come into being.
+They show patterns, symmetries and asymmetries created by humans and the nature.

 Black sand beaches are typically a result of an island’s explosive volcanic past.
 These beaches bring about an extremely dramatic scene, with crystal blue waters lap against dark sand, that may shatter your preconceptions of what a beach should look like.

 Blood Falls is an outflow of saltwater, flowing from the tongue of the Taylor Glacier in Antarctica.
 The reddish deposit was found in 1911 by the Australian geologist Griffith Taylor who first attributed the red color to red algae, but later it was proven to be due an iron-rich underground saltwater lake that was trapped by the encroaching glacier at least 1.5 million years ago.
 The temperature of the water is -5 Celsius, but it’s so salty that it doesn’t freeze.